EdutieProject/edutie-backend/docs/edutie/flows/management/lesson/RemoveLesson.md

 ## Description

-Flow removes the course from the application.
+Flow removes the lesson from the application.

 - Lesson itself is being removed.
     - Underlying segments stay in the database by default.
 They are removed if "Remove Segments" property is true
 - Next lessons (if any) are automatically being connected to the previous element
-- Course may be removed only by author educator
+- Lesson may be removed only by author educator